Visit Pantelleria: hot springs, caves, complete guide

 These fumes release a mixture of gases with stable concentrations and ratios.
 According to an analytical report published in 1994, there are high concentrations (several thousand ppm) of hydrogen (H2) and methane (CH₄).
 Methane is also present in lower concentrations in all the hot springs of the island.

 All these gases: hydrogen (H2), helium (He), methane (CH₄) have particularly interesting properties for the treatment of the respiratory tract.
-To find out more, I invite you to read our article How to Cleanse your Lungs with Simple, Natural Ways ?
+To find out more, I invite you to read our article: How to Cleanse your Lungs with Simple, Natural Ways?

-Favare
+The Favare

 On the surface you can see a large number of fissures from which steam escapes.

-If you go to the ‘Favare Grande’ site, about ten minutes away, the scene is similar.
+If you go to the ‘Favara Grande’ site, about ten minutes away, the scene is similar.
 But one of them is a real marmite.
-This is Favare Grande, the most spectacular of all.
+This is Favara Grande, the most spectacular of all.
 This is where you realise that if you get a little too close, your body will get wet and then quickly soaked.
 In fact, the locals use it as a natural sauna.
 Wooden planks resting on stones on either side are evidence of its use.

 The Baths of Gadir